 The University of Tasmania, together with its specialist national institute, the Australian Maritime College, has a long history in playing host to Australia Award students that spans 20 years.

-Categories of the Awards are:
+Categories of the Awards for studies at UTAS are:

 - Australia Awards Scholarships